virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Evaluations

-For virtual \IPI, we issue an \IPI from {\vCPU}0 to {\vCPU}1, which triggers a remote callback function on {\vCPU}1. {\vCPU}0 thread waits until the function returns and counts the elapsed time.
-The entire process involves two round trips of interrupt emulation, as the physical \IPI will causes another VM exit from target {\vCPU}1 to the \TMM, while vanilla KVM only involves transitions between the guest VMs at EL-1 and the hypervisor at EL-2.
-As such, we observe that \IPI for \cVM takes more than twice of that for vanilla KVM.
-The additional cost comes from the switches between the normal world and secure world.
+For virtual \IPI, we issued an \IPI from {\vCPU}0 to {\vCPU}1, which triggered a remote callback function on {\vCPU}1. {\vCPU}0 thread waited until the function returns and counted the elapsed time.
+The entire process involved two round trips of interrupt emulation, as the physical \IPI will cause another VM exit from target {\vCPU}1 to the \TMM, while vanilla KVM only involved transitions between the guest VMs at EL-1 and the hypervisor at EL-2.
+As such, we observed that \IPI for \cVM took more than twice of that for vanilla KVM.
+The additional cost comes from the world switches.

-For the I/O benchmark, we measured the time needed to get the MAC address from the \cVM through the virtio-net interface, which gets the MAC information from the QEMU virtio-net device model in the host.
-The entire process includes the similar HVC cost (i.e., the round trip from \cVM to KVM), and additional \vring synchronization cost within the \virtio framework.
+In the I/O benchmark, we measured the time required to get the MAC address from the \cVM through the virtio-net interface, which gets the response from the QEMU virtio-net device model in the host.
+The entire process includes the similar HVC cost (i.e., the round trip from \cVM to KVM), and additional \vring synchronization cost in the \texttt{\virtio} framework.